masterdezign/hmep/README.md

 However, when I came up with this
 [MEP paper](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.5.4352&rep=rep1&type=pdf),
-to my surprise there was no MEP realization in Haskell.
+to my surprise there was no MEP implementation in Haskell.
 Soon I realized that existing GA packages are limited, and it would be more efficient to implement MEP from scratch.